Why you should be interested in new payment trends

 For business owners, self-checkout kiosks offer flexibility and reduced labour costs.
 They can also help businesses gain valuable insights by providing helpful data on customer preferences.
 To make the most of self-checkout kiosks, consider strategically placing them in high-traffic areas or near the traditional checkout location.

-The trend toward self-checkout kiosks has accelerated in recent years.
-North America was the largest region in the self-service kiosk market share in 2023, according to the Self-Service Kiosk Global Market Report 2024 from Global Information, Inc.
+North America was the largest region in the self-service kiosk market share in 2024, according to the Self-Service Kiosk Global Market Report 2025 from Global Information, Inc.

-• 71% said their customers expected them to offer the very latest in payment processing services.
+- 74% of large businesses and 62% of SMBs surveyed said their customers expected the latest in payment processing services

 Source: